cmancushman/StackBase/README.md

 - If you do not specify keys, your client will use the public database, in which anybody can add, edit, and remove tables.

-- If you try to create a database and receive an access denied error, somebody with a differnet secret key may already be using your API key.
+- If you try to create a database and receive an access denied error, somebody with a different secret key may already be using your API key.
 However, given the embryonic state of this project two users picking the same API keys is highly unlikely.
 In the future, API keys will be generated to avoid this possibility.

 - You can create as many tables as you like in a database, as long as they have unique names.